ianlumiere/PracticeProblems/sql/sql_notes.md

 We need to select a function to apply, which can be aggregate, ranking, or analytic functions.
 We also need to specify a window frame/group in the ORDER() section.
 This can be PARTITION BY, ORDER BY, or ROWS.

+NOTE Data Skew/Hot Spots: if you have one partition key that has way more data than every other key, you will get a hot spot and it will really bog down your query's performance.
+One way around this is to use salting.
+Salting adds random values to push Spark partition data evenly.
+It shuffles data into batches and then does the work, as opposed to doing it all at once.
+This works well because at the end, it is a simple aggregation, so breaking it out into smaller chunks is fine.
+Another way around this is to use progressive window functions.
+Programatically, some programs can see in advance what is the problematic key and can break they query into 2 queries, one where the window function is done but removes the problematic key with a where clause and then another query where it only operates on the problematic key and does not do the window function PARTITION BY.

 ### OVER clause, Defining a window:

 - `PARTITION BY`: divides the results into partitions.
 Creates window frames by partitioning values.
 You can partition one or more columns, a subquery, a function, or a user defined variable.
 You can partition by a combo of these things.
 Ex: